Who can use this capability

 - New rows may automatically inherit formatting and formulas due to the auto-fill functionality in Smartsheet.
 Click the Undo icon in the left toolbar immediately after inserting a new row to remove the automated formatting.

 - Use the Indent and Outdent buttons in the left toolbar to create a collapsible row hierarchy.
 For example, you can use a hierarchy to group rows together by project, location, category.
-Learn more in our help article on Hierarchy: Indenting & Outdenting Rows
+Learn more about creating hierarchy.

 To delete multiple consecutive rows, click on the top row's number, scroll down to the bottom, then press the Shift key on your keyboard as you click on the bottom row's number.
 When you release your click, all of the rows in between will be highlighted, and you can click the drop-down arrow next to any highlighted row's number and select Delete Row to delete them all.